 “That wasn’t it” he informed me.
 And it was then that I learned, between his stifled laughter, that I had NOT, in fact, uttered the words: “…Did you call Dr. Tan?…”

 No, he promised that my query, clearly stated and in front of those customers, was instead:

 “Did you KILL Dr. Tan?”

-Which, of course, puts what I’d said next (“…You need to take care of him immediately, as soon as you’re finished with these folks….“) in a somewhat different light, most assuredly from their perspective.
+Which, of course, puts what I’d said next (“…You need to take care of him immediately, as soon as you’re finished with these folks….“) in a slightly different light, and most assuredly to THEM.

 One (more) odd thing about the whole misunderstanding: I have no actual recollection of the mysterious Dr. Tan himself.
 None whatsoever.
 After all these years, only his name stands out.
 No clue who the good doctor was, why we needed to call him, and I couldn’t pick him out of a lineup of one.

 But I’m just as certain that both he AND his wife probably remember me…